-Elk Lakes Provincial Park is located in southeastern BC, about 104 kilometres north of Sparwood.
+Elk Lakes Provincial Park is 104 kilometres north of Sparwood.
 Turn off Highway 3 at Sparwood and go north on Highway 43 till you reach the community of Elkford, a distance of 35 kilometres.
 From here, travel the gravel road on the west side of the Elk River.
 Approximately 47 kilometres north of Elkford the road crosses the Elk River and joins the Kananaskis Power Line Road.
 It is 5.8 kilometres from the crossing to the Cadorna Creek trailhead; the Elk Lakes trailhead is a further 16.1 kilometres.
 Best for vehicles with all-wheel-drive and higher clearance.